kostecky/nf_bridge_troll/README.md

 # nf_bridge_troll
 Allow network socket connections to a linux machine if the source_ip has a specific DNS A record for a subdomain that you control.

-Effectively allowing you to configure a dynamic firewall with 1 rule that allows you to grant access based on DNS records you control.
+This concept dates back to my days administering mail clusters that use DNSBLs to regulate SPAM traffic.
+This allows you to configure a dynamic firewall with 1 rule that allows you to grant access based on DNS records you control.

 ![got a red herring?](http://vignette3.wikia.nocookie.net/monkeyisland/images/f/f3/Troll.png)